Market Bean Salad Recipe

-I mean, I was talking to this Bean Salad, but you are gorgeous too.
+Hello Gorgeous!
+Oh… Did you think I was talking to you?!
+I was.
+I mean, I was talking to this Bean Salad Recipe, but you are gorgeous too.

 In fact, when Lt.
 Dan ate it, he told me it was a work of textural genius. …I can’t make this stuff up, people.
 Those were his words.

-I started with tender cooked black eyed peas and white acre peas (field peas).
+I started with tender cooked black-eyed peas and field peas.
 Then I added raw sprouted mixed sweet peas and lentils that you can find in the produce department, next to the alfalfa sprouts.

-Sounds like a whole lot of peas (not beans) in this Bean Salad, doesn’t it?
+Sounds like a whole lot of peas (not beans) in this salad recipe, doesn’t it?

-Well if you were wondering, peas and beans are essentially the same thing… All legumes.
+Well if you were wondering, peas and beans are essentially the same things… All legumes.

 Then a mixed in chopped red onion, garlic, flat leaf parsley, grassy olive oil, and a kiss of apple cider vinegar for punch.

-Seriously, guys… I love this Market Bean Salad.
+Seriously, guys… I love this Market Bean Salad Recipe.

 This is a healthy new staple in our house, and once you try it, I think you will feel the same.